Haruko/enhancify/README.md

 # Enhancify
-Records Spotify now playing data for streaming and allows bookmarking of currently playing tracks with an easy to use interface.
+Records current track data from Spotify for streaming and allows bookmarking of currently playing tracks with an easy to use interface.

 #### Can this still be useful even if I don't stream?
 Yes!
 Current functionality allows you to bookmark the currently playing song to a playlist on Spotify or a local file on your computer.
 You can quickly make lists of songs with a simple hotkey!